Erik Eriksson: First reign

-In the next year 1229, a feud broke out, as Knut the Tall and a party of nobles, the Folkung Party, rose against the young ruler.
+In 1229, a feud broke out, as Knut the Tall and a party of nobles, the Folkung Party, rose against the young ruler.
 The causes are not known, but a wish by some nobles to restrain the power of the Church might have had a role.
-Eric was overthrown after the battle of Olustra (slaget vid Olustra).
+Erik was overthrown after the Battle of Olustra in 1230.
 The battle is believed to have taken place in Olustra (Ostra) in Södermanland, although Alvastra in Östergötland has been mentioned as a possible site.
 After his loss, the young king fled to Denmark where his uncle Valdemar Sejr was still ruling.
-Knut the Tall was crowned King Canute II of Sweden in 1231, but his time was short and he died in 1234.
+Knut Långe was crowned King of Sweden in 1231, but his time was short and he died in 1234, which prompted Erik to return to the throne.